 Prestigious performances around the world…

 Valeria has danced for the President of Argentina at the Metropolitan Opera House, Lincoln Center, shared the stage with Placido Domingo and the Washington Opera at DAR Constitution Hall in Washington, DC, and her work has been presented at Jacobs Pillow Dance Festival, Colorado Dance Festival, the U.S. State Department, Town Hall and Lincoln Center in New York, NYU’s Skirball Center, Herbst Theater of San Francisco, Tanzhaus in Dusseldorf, Podewil Festival, and at Haus der Kulturen der Welt in Berlin.

 “One of New York City’s best tango instructors” –The New York Post

 Valeria has taught at Smith College, Hunter College, and Mount Holyoke College.
 Since 2010 she is adjunct professor at NYU Tisch, Musical Theater, Drama Department.
-She was named the Spring 2017 Resident Fellow at the Center for Ballet and the Arts of NYU and in 2019 she enjoyed a residency at AiRe, Flamenco Vivo Carlota Santana that helped her developed her new project: "Trust me.Trust me not", developed in collaboration with Orlando Reyes and Rodney Hamilton, under the direction of Orlando Pabotoy.
+She was named the Spring 2017 Resident Fellow at the Center for Ballet and the Arts of NYU and, since then, she begun developing Valetango's latest project: "Trust me.Trust me not", in collaboration with Orlando Reyes Ibarra and Rodney Hamilton, under the direction of Orlando Pabotoy.

 Valeria has been featured in documentaries such as PBS’s Surrender Tango and Tango in Berlin, in films such as Dance the Gender and Venuz Boys and on TV programs internationally.
 She has danced for the promotion of Julio Iglesias and YoYo Ma’s tango CDs.

 Most recently, Ms Solomonoff work with Ilya Vidrin's "Reciprocity Collaborative" was selected to open the very first week long "Partnering and Science Lab" at Jacobs Pillow Dance Festival.
 Among the collaborators were Wendy Whelan, Brian Brooks and Sylvain Lafortune.
 The group currently has a partnering research residency at ArtLab, Harvard University.